INTEROPen/careconnect-base-stu3/input/pagecontent/index.md

 * [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatype for UK use
 * [Extensions](extensions.html) - are FHIR extensions that are added for local use, covering needed UK concepts
 * **Terminologies** - are defined or referenced in [code systems](codesystems.html), [value sets](valuesets.html) and [concept maps](conceptmaps.html) for UK context
+* [NamingSystems](namingsystems.html) - represents a "System" used within the Identifier and Coding data types, e.g. NHS Number.

 ### Usage